apenella/go-ansible/README.md

 ### Results Handler

-A _results handler_ or an _results outputer_ is responsible for managing the output of the command execution.
+A _results handler_ or a _results outputer_ is responsible for managing the output of the command execution.
 The library includes two output mechanisms: the [DefaultResults](#defaultexecute-struct) and the [JSONStdoutCallbackResults](#jsonstdoutcallbackresults-struct) structs.

 ## Getting Started